dirkcuys/thebacklog/projects/isla-falta/index.md

 Second, I read about a game, [The Wittness][1], that is set entirely on a single Island.
 Maybe games like Myst and Riven, [My Min City][2] and a bunch of others also had an influence.

-And thirdly, the concept of procedurally generating terrain, islands and even complete planets and environments greatly intrigues me.
+And thirdly, the concept of procedurally generating terrain, islands and even complete planets and environments intrigues me.

 I started by playing around in blender and after some unsatisfying results I took a step back.
 Direct manipulation is nice, but I also want to create something generative.